Longitudinal Integrated Foundation Training (LIFT)

 What is LIFT?

 The Longitudinal Integrated Foundation Training (LIFT) model aims to improve clinical progress and patient-centred practice, as well as the quality of the educational experience.
-As opposed to receiving one 4-month block of general practice training as Foundation Year 2 trainees, LIFT trainees experience two sessions per week (1 day) in general practice throughout their two years of Foundation training.
-This runs alongside 4 days each week in the traditional 4-month hospital block placements, experiencing 6 other placements across the 2 year training programme.
+Instead of receiving one 4-month block of general practice training as Foundation Year 2 trainees, LIFT trainees experience two sessions per week (1 day) in general practice throughout their two years of Foundation training.
+This runs alongside 4 days each week in the traditional 4-month hospital block placements, experiencing 6 other placements across the 2-year training programme.
 The general practitioner supervising the trainee will be the Educational Supervisor for the whole two years of training.